CamelotEstate/camelot-estate/content/pages/our-partners.md

       ![](/images/cape%20garden%20logo-eed89063.jpg)

-      Cape Graden Maintenance is responsible for the landscaping in Camelot Estate.
+      Cape Garden Maintenance is responsible for the landscaping in Camelot Estate.